earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 $ cue vet authors-type.cue authors.yml
 ~~~

-I found it a little strange at first: `cue vet` complains when I add properties to a field but Cuelang Types are by default `closed`, and don't allow for extending.
-But that's just a default, if I want to skip adding links to my type I can easily mark the type as open (using `...`) and get around the errors.
+I found it a little strange at first: `cue vet` complains when I add properties to a field, but Cuelang types are by default `closed` and don't allow for extending.
+But that's just a default.
+If I want to skip adding links to my type I can easily mark the type as open (using `...`) and get around the errors.

 ~~~{.yml caption="authors-type.cue"}
 #Author : {